Crown College Campus Safety

 Each student, faculty, and staff member will receive their new vehicle permit in campus mail or student mailbox.

 Undergraduate Resident parking in Faith Village: Due to limited number of parking spaces available in Faith Village parking lots, undergraduate students living in Faith Village will be issued ONE transferable mirror hanging permit at the standard permit fee of $75 per semester, for each apartment.
 This permit is a transferable, mirror-hanging permit and can be shared among roommates.
 A limited number of additional permits are available for purchase at a fee of $75.
 It is recommended that roommates wishing to have parking spaces directly outside of their residence share the expense for the single available space.
 Those who do not feel a need for reserved parking can park in the rear lot of the main building outside of the athletic center.
 Faith Village is a permit-required parking area; guest spaces are for campus guests and may not be used by residents.

 Transferable Parking Permits

 Transferable parking permits should be hung from rear view mirrors when a vehicle is in a reserved space.
-Please remember to remove the mirror hanging permit before driving.

 Visitor parking spaces will be available in Faith Village.
 Visitors or their hosts will need to acquire and display a “Guest Parking” permit to use these spots.
 Students visiting friends in Faith Village must display the guest permit on the dash of their vehicle in order to park as a guest in Faith Village.
 The standard parking permit sticker does not grant access to guest spaces in Faith Village.